loicalleyne/counter/README.md

-# counter : count metrics and export them to an arrow record
+# counter : increment/decrement metric counters and export them to an arrow record

 ## Overview